DFE-Digital/register-trainee-teachers/app/views/guidance/census_sign_off.md

 title: Signing off your list of trainees for the initial teacher training census
 ---

-Each year you need to sign off your list of trainee teachers in Register.
-You must now sign off trainee data for the 2023 to 2024 academic year.
+Each year, as an accredited provider, you need to sign off your teacher trainee data in Register.

+If you’re in a partnership, you’re responsible for ensuring your lead partners’ trainee data is accurate and signed off by the deadline.

 ## Why the census sign-off is important